Samuel Willenberg

-Samuel Willenberg, nom de guerre Igo (16 February 1923 - 19 February 2016), was a Polish Holocaust survivor, artist, and writer.
+Samuel Willenberg, nom de guerre Igo (16 February 1923 - 19 February 2016), was a Polish-born Jewish Holocaust survivor, artist, and writer.
 He was a Sonderkommando at the Treblinka extermination camp and participated in the unit's planned revolt in August 1943.
 While 300 escaped, about 79 were known to survive the war.
 Willenberg reached Warsaw where, before war's end, he took part in the Warsaw Uprising.
 At his death, Willenberg was the last survivor of the August 1943 Treblinka prisoners' revolt.

 Like many other survivors, Willenberg emigrated to Israel.
 He received Poland's highest orders, including the Virtuti Militari and the Commander's Cross of the Order of Merit, awarded by President Lech Kaczyński.

 His memoir, Revolt in Treblinka, was published between 1986 and 1991 in Hebrew, Polish, and English.
 He was a sculptor and painter.

 Life and work

 Samuel Willenberg was born in Częstochowa, Poland.
 His father, Perec Willenberg, was a teacher at a local Jewish school before World War II, a talented painter and visual artist.
 He also earned money decorating synagogues.
 His mother, Maniefa Popow, was a Polish-Orthodox Christian who converted to Judaism after their wedding.
 The family lived in Częstochowa before relocating to Warsaw.